nerlihmax/nerlihmax/README.md

 - GraphQL (strawberry.rocks, Apollo, Yoga)
 - PostgreSQL
 - MongoDB
-- Clickhouse
+- Clickhouse <3
 - Express
 - tRPC
+- Drizzle ORM <3
 - Prisma ORM
 - InfluxDB
 - Redis
 - S3
+- Zod
 - Nats.io
 - MQTT
-- (tried gRPC & protobuf in pet-projects)
+- gRPC
 - Nest (i can't understand what i feel about it, hate with and the same time i like it)
 - aiohttp
 - Have experience with FastAPI - but i don't like this